If you're interested in finding out more about the WaterSense program or water efficiency in general, this is the place for you.

 - WaterSense Program Guidelines (PDF) (30 pp, 479 K, About PDF)

 - WaterSense Program Mark Guidelines (PDF) (10 pp, 377 K, About PDF)

 - Label Use Guidelines for the Media (PDF) (2 pp, 189.31 K, About PDF)

 - Logo Use Guidelines for the Media (PDF) (2 pp, 81 K, About PDF)

 - WaterSense Product and Program Specifications

-The WaterSense Current: Issue XLI, Winter 2017
+The WaterSense Current: Issue XLII, Spring 2017

 The WaterSense Current is a quarterly update dedicated to news and events related to WaterSense.
 Sign up to receive The WaterSense Current and get WaterSense news delivered right to your Inbox.